Propose a CASE Project – for academics

 Submission of Project Proposal

-CASE project proposal deadline: 7 November 2025
+CASE project – full proposal deadline: 6 November 2026

-- Letter of support from non-academic partner: This can be uploaded to your flexigrant application, or you can send a flexigrant link to the non-academic partner.
+Upload the following documents to your application within the application portal.
+These can be uploaded to your flexigrant application, or you can send a flexigrant link to the letter author.

 Please note: